 2019 marks two major milestones in the university’s history: the 50th anniversary of the matriculation of women in Yale College and the 150th anniversary of the first women students at the university who came to study at the School of Art when it opened in 1869.

-Every school, a host of departments, and dozens of organizations at Yale are designing ways to contribute to the year-long commemoration that will start in September 2019 and continue into the fall of 2020.
+Every school, a host of departments, and dozens of organizations at Yale are designing ways to contribute to the year-long commemoration that began in September 2019 and will continue into the fall of 2020.

 The events, exhibitions, and projects for 2019-2020 are intended to showcase the depth of women’s contributions to Yale and to the world, to celebrate women at the university, and to inspire thoughtful conversation about the future of women at Yale and in the larger society.